How to enable or disable NVIDIA SLI mode

 If you get to step two in the previous section, but don't see a configure SLI option, it's likely that there is an issue with video card configuration.
 The following suggestions are to help clear up these issues.

 - Make sure your video cards are properly seated and that the SLI bridge is installed correctly.

 - Sometimes, swapping the slots your cards sit in does the trick.

 - Verify that Windows Device Manager is showing two identical graphics cards in the Display Adapters section.

 - Ensure that SLI is enabled in your BIOS settings.

 - If you have an older motherboard, you may need to configure your jumpers to enable SLI.
 Consult you motherboard manufacturer's manual for instructions.

-- Make sure that you have an adequate Power Supply.
+- Make sure you have an adequate power supply.